 Granger Secures Funding for Texas’ 12th Congressional District Supporting Local Defense Jobs and Economy

-Yesterday the House Appropriations Committee passed the Defense Appropriations Act for Fiscal Year 2022.
+The House Appropriations Committee passed the Defense Appropriations Act for Fiscal Year 2023.
 This bill provides critical funding for the Department of Defense.

-Supports The USS Fort Worth – I successfully fought to include language to save the USS Fort Worth from premature retirement by the Navy.
-USS Forth Worth, commissioned in 2012, is our pride and joy in the US Navy.
+Supports The USS Fort Worth – Congresswoman Granger successfully fought to include language to save the USS Fort Worth from premature decommissioning by the Navy.
+The USS Forth Worth, commissioned in 2012, is a Littoral Combat Ship currently homeported in San Diego, California.

-Investments in Metroplex Defense Technology – Fort Worth is home to the world’s best defense employees and engineers specializing in cutting edge aircraft.
-Included in the bill is $444 Million for the development of the Army’s Future Long Range Assault Aircraft (FLRAA) supporting over 5,100 Fort Worth and North Texas employees and another $635 million to fund the Army’s Future Attack Reconnaissance Aircraft to be built here in Fort Worth.
+Investments in Metroplex Defense Technology – Fort Worth is home to the world’s best defense employees and engineers specializing in cutting-edge aircraft.
+Included in the bill is $657 Million for the development of the Army’s Future Long Range Assault Aircraft (FLRAA) supporting over 5,100 Fort Worth and North Texas employees and another $465 million to fund the Army’s Future Attack Reconnaissance Aircraft to be built in Fort Worth.